pharo-project/pharo5-vm/mc/VMMaker.oscog.package/StackToRegisterMappingCogit.class/README.md

 optStatus
 	- the variable used to track the status of ReceiverResultReg for avoiding reloading that register with self between adjacent inst var accesses

+numPushNilsFunction
+	- the function used to determine the number of push nils at the beginning of a block.
+This abstracts away from the specific bytecode set(s).

 picAbortTrampolines
 	- a CArrayAccessor of abort trampolines for 0, 1, 2 and N args

 picMissTrampolines
 	- a CArrayAccessor of abort trampolines for 0, 1, 2 and N args

-realCEEnterCogCodePopReceiverArg0Regs realCEEnterCogCodePopReceiverArg1Arg0Regs
+pushNilSizeFunction
+	- the function used to determine the number of bytes in the push nils bytecode(s) at the beginning of a block.
+This abstracts away from the specific bytecode set(s).

+realCECallCogCodePopReceiverArg0Regs realCECallCogCodePopReceiverArg1Arg0Regs
-	- the real trampolines for ebtering machine code with N reg args when in the Debug regime
+	- the real trampolines for invoking machine code with N reg args when in the Debug regime

 regArgsHaveBeenPushed
 	- whether the register args have been pushed before frame build (e.g. when an interpreter primitive is called)

+simNativeSpillBase
+	- the variable tracking how much of the Lowcode simulation stack has been spilled to the real stack

+simNativeStack
+	- the Lowcode simulation stack itself

+simNativeStackPtr
+	- the pointer to the top of the Lowcode simulation stack

+simNativeStackSize
+	- the size of the Lowcode stack so far

 simSelf
 	- the simulation stack entry representing self in the current compilation unit